Avoiding Scalability Collapse by Restricting Concurrency: Evaluation

 Once again, GCR-NUMA achieves better performance by keeping the set of active threads running on the same socket.
 Without external work, the set of active threads remains stable as the same thread that released the lock immediately tries to acquire it again.
 This in turn improves cache locality even further as the data accessed by a thread is cached on the core on which the thread is running, and not just on the socket.
 GCR-NUMA is not helpful with just two threads, each running on a different socket, as it does not passivate a thread on another socket if it is the only thread to wait for the lock.
 This is why its performance dips at two threads, but recovers immediately after that. }

-We also run experiments in which we measured the handoff time for each of the locks presented in \figref{fig:X6-2=avl-tree-with-delay-absolute-perf}, that is the interval between a timestamp taken right before the current lock holder calls \code{Unlock()} and right after the next lock holder returns from \code{Lock()}.
+We also run experiments in which we measured the handoff time for each of the locks presented in \figref{fig:X6-2=avl-tree-with-delay-absolute-perf}, that is, the interval between a timestamp taken right before the current lock holder calls \code{Unlock()} and right after the next lock holder returns from \code{Lock()}.
 Previous work has shown that the performance of a parallel system is dictated by the length of its critical sections~\cite{EE10}, which is composed of the time required to acquire and release the lock (captured by the handoff data), and the time a lock holder spends in the critical section.
-Indeed, the data in \figref{fig:X6-2=avl-tree-with-delay-handoff} shows a clear correlation between the throughput achieved and the handoff time.
+Indeed, the data in \figref{fig:X6-2=avl-tree-with-delay-handoff} shows correlation between the throughput achieved and the handoff time.
 That is, in all cases where the throughput of a lock degraded in \figref{fig:X6-2=avl-tree-with-delay-absolute-perf}, the handoff time has increased.
-At the same time, GCR (and GCR-NUMA) manages to maintains a constant handoff time across virtually all thread counts.
+At the same time, GCR (and GCR-NUMA) manages to maintain a constant handoff time across virtually all thread counts.

 In a different experiment, we run multiple instances of the microbenchmark, each configured to use the number of threads equal to the number of logical CPUs ($40$).
-This illustrates the case where an application with a configurable number of threads chooses to set that number based on the machine capacity (as it typically happens by default, for instance, in OpenMP framework implementations). \figref{fig:X6-2=avl-tree-multicopy-absolute-perf} presents the results for two of the locks.
+This illustrates the case in which an application with a configurable number of threads chooses to set that number based on the machine capacity (as it typically happens by default, for instance, in OpenMP framework implementations). \figref{fig:X6-2=avl-tree-multicopy-absolute-perf} presents the results for the same set of locks as \figrangeref{fig:X6-2=avl-tree-with-delay-absolute-perf}{fig:X6-2=avl-tree-with-delay-handoff}.
 Both GCR and GCR-NUMA scale well up to $4$ instances for all tested locks.
-Except for pthread mutex (not shown), all locks without GCR (or GCR-NUMA) exhibit greatly reduced performance, especially when the number of instances is larger than one (which is when the machine is oversubscribed).
-Pthread mutex fares relatively well, although it should be noted that its single instance performance is worse than several other locks in this experiment.
+Except for pthread mutex, all locks without GCR (or GCR-NUMA) perform much worse, especially when the number of instances is larger than one (which is when the machine is oversubscribed).
+Pthread mutex fares relatively well, although it should be noted that its single instance performance is worse than, e.g., the one achieved by MCS spin.